pydy/pydy/README.rst

 Also, a simple way to install all of the optional dependencies is to install the ``pydy-examples`` metapackage using conda::

-   $ conda install -c pydy-examples
+   $ conda install -c pydy pydy-examples

 Usage
 =====